giovastabile/dtcc/docs/usage.rst

 .. note::

-   Currently, only LoD1.2 city models are supported but work in progress is aimin to extend the capabilities to generate both LoD1.3 and LoD2.x models.
+   Currently, only LoD1.2 city models are supported but work in progress is aiming to extend the capabilities to generate both LoD1.3 and LoD2.x models.

 Parameters